japila-books/spark-sql-internals/docs/spark-sql-DataFrame.md

 NOTE: Hey, big data consultants, time to help teams migrate the code from pandas' DataFrame into Spark's DataFrames (at least to PySpark's DataFrame) and offer services to set up large clusters!

-DataFrames in Spark SQL strongly rely on spark-rdd.adoc[the features of RDD] - it's basically a RDD exposed as structured DataFrame by appropriate operations to handle very big data from the day one.
-So, petabytes of data should _not_ scare you (unless you're an administrator to create such clustered Spark environment - book-intro.adoc[_contact me when you feel alone with the task_]).
+DataFrames in Spark SQL strongly rely on spark-rdd.md[the features of RDD] - it's basically a RDD exposed as structured DataFrame by appropriate operations to handle very big data from the day one.
+So, petabytes of data should _not_ scare you (unless you're an administrator to create such clustered Spark environment - book-intro.md[_contact me when you feel alone with the task_]).

 [source, scala]
 ----